open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 linkTitle: Getting Started with otelsql
 date: 2024-02-24
 author: '[Sam Xie](https://github.com/XSAM) (Cisco)'
-draft: true # TODO: remove this line once your post is ready to be published
 ---

 [otelsql](https://github.com/XSAM/otelsql) is an instrumentation library for the [`database/sql`](https://pkg.go.dev/database/sql) library of Go programming language.
-It generates traces and metrics data while the application interacts with the database via `database/sql` library.
+It generates traces and metrics from the application interacting with the database via `database/sql`.
 By that, it allows you to identify errors or slowdowns in your SQL queries that potentially impact the performance of your application.